Document Workflow

 Can JSONPath extract values from arrays?

 Yes.
 Use an index such as $.orders[0].id for one item, or a wildcard such as $.orders[*].id when you need the same field from every item.
+Review the returned source paths as well as the values before exporting the result.

 Should I use JSONPath before or after formatting JSON?